 legal advice outside of the attorney-client relationship.
 After the

-Public Defender has been appointed to represent you, an attorney from
+Public Defender's Office has been appointed to represent you, an attorney from

-that office will be more than happy to discuss with you your case.
+the Office will be more than happy to discuss the facts of your case, and any possible legal defenses.
 If

 you are out of custody, it is important that you schedule an